Abdul Masih (missionary): Conversion and ordination

 While Abdul Masih was teaching in Lucknow, he decided to visit Cawnpore where he befriended a British East India Company chaplain named Henry Martyn.
 Henry Martyn, who was the Chaplain of the station, would preach to the poor assembled before his door every Sunday afternoon to receive alms.
-Even though Abdul was a very wealthy man, he became interested in Henry's preaching and started attending these services.
+Even though Abdul Masih was a very wealthy man, he became interested in Henry's preaching and started attending these services.
 It's told that Abdul Masih's first introduction to Gospel was Martyn's preaching on the Ten Commandments.
 In response to Martyn's preaching, at the age of thirty-eight Abdul Masih converted from Islam to Christianity.
 Abdul Masih, quite quickly sought further opportunities to acquire further information on Christ and the Christian Scriptures.
 He began to study Martyn's Urdu translation of the New Testament and befriended two other company chaplains, David Brown and Daniel Corrie.

 In 1811, on a Sunday, he was baptized in the Old Church, Calcutta, by David Brown and was given the name Abdul Masih, an Arabic Christian name meaning "Servant of the Messiah."
 He spent years studying under Christian leaders, reading commentaries and scripture preparing himself for ministry.
 For the first eight years as a Christian he worked as a catechist for the Church Missionary Society in India.
 After these eight years, he was ordained by Lutheran Missionaries.

 In December 1825 he reentered the Anglican Church and was the second ever ordained Indian minister under Bishop Heber of Calcutta.